ssuntro/NewsApp_Swift/README.md

 # News App("native Swift 4Days" version)

 This project involves setting up and delivering their first iOS project to the Apple store.
-It serves as a learning material for the "Basic Swift and iOSdevelopment" course and functions as a side project for both development and educational purposes.
+It serves as a learning material for the "Basic Swift and iOS development" course and functions as a side project for both development and educational purposes.

 For more information, to see full functionality of final "News app" please visit [here](https://github.com/ssuntro/NewsApp_Swift_final) and for other version of "News app" which develop in difference mobile language and frameworksuch as Flutter, native Android(Kotlin), React Native pls visit - [here]( https://github.com/ssuntro/news_app_flutter)
 <br />